1980 Atlantic hurricane season: Hurricane Ivan

-October tropical depression
+Unnumbered tropical depression

 Early on October 16, a tropical depression developed over the northwestern Caribbean about 30 mi northeast of Limón, Honduras.
 The depression moved westward and remained just offshore.
-By 0000 UTC on October 18, the depression dissipated approximately 40 mi east of Placencia, Belize.
+By 00:00 UTC on October 18, the depression dissipated approximately 40 mi east of Placencia, Belize.

 Hurricane Jeanne

 An area of disturbed weather organized into a tropical depression late on November 8.
 The depression slowly intensified as it tracked north-northwestward into the northwestern Caribbean Sea.
 Shortly before entering the Yucatán Channel, the depression had strengthened enough to be upgraded to Tropical Storm Jeanne on November 9.
 Further intensification was still gradual in the Gulf of Mexico, though the rate of deepening accelerated as the storm began to curve westward.
 By November 11, Jeanne was upgraded to a hurricane while paralleling the northern coast of the Yucatán Peninsula.
 Early on the following day, Jeanne peaked as a 100 mph (155 km/h) Category 2 hurricane.
 Thereafter, Jeanne began to weaken due to dry air and was downgraded to a tropical storm 24 hours after peak intensity.
 The storm briefly tracked west-northwestward and then westward, before becoming nearly stationary in the western Gulf of Mexico.

 Moving slowly and erratically, Jeanne weakened further and was downgraded to a tropical depression on November 15.
 The storm curved southward and completed a cyclonic loop, before being absorbed by a cold front on November 16.
-Fringe effects of Hurricane Jeanne triggered a record-breaking 23.28 inches (591 mm) of rain at Key West, Florida within a 24-hour period.
-As a result of heavy precipitation, schools were and numerous businesses were closed, flights at Key West International Airport were grounded, and power outages and disruptions in telephone service occurred in Key West.
+Fringe effects of Jeanne triggered a record-breaking 23.28 in (591 mm) of rain at Key West, Florida, within a 24-hour period.
+As a result of heavy precipitation, schools and numerous businesses closed, flights at Key West International Airport were grounded, and power outages and disruptions in telephone service occurred in Key West.
+Damage totaled about $1 million and one indirct death occurred due to a heart attack.
 In Texas, high tides caused flooding along much of the coast of the state, especially in Galveston.
 Offshore, several ships were caught off guard by the late season storm.